 Renewable and Alternative Energy

 Reducing emissions and increasing the use of renewable and alternative energy sources are key components of the Climate Leadership Plan .
 To help achieve these goals, the government launched the Renewable Electricity Program , the program will add 5,000 megawatts of renewable electricity capacity by 2030 and puts Alberta on a path to achieve a target of 30 per cent renewable energy by that time.
-The Alberta Electric System Operator (AESO) opened competition for the program in March of 2017.
+The program consists of several stages to bring on line renewable electricity with bidders selected by a competitive process conducted by the Alberta Electric System Operator .
+On December 13, 2017, the successful bidders of the first round were announced to add approximately 600 megawatts of renewable electricity at the lowest cost to consumers, or enough to power up to 255,000 homes.
+The competition set a record for lowest renewable electricity pricing in Canada.

 The need to develop these resources will continue as demand for energy rises in Alberta.
 Since 1996, peak demand has increased by over 4,000 megawatts (MW), and the population has increased by 1.3 million.
 Both are expected to rise even more in the years to come.